“Marketing is telling the world you’re a rock star, content marketing is showing them you’re a rock star” – Robert Rose

 - Customer-centric communication – Stop using corporate language and ‘Frankenspeak’.
 Instead communicate with words that your audience will find easy to understand.

-(Source – Click here to listen to Ann Handley on The Marketing Academy Podcast)
+(Source – Click here to listen to Ann Handley on The Content Marketing Academy Podcast)

 Highly recommended related articles